Sustainability

 For all other investments (including in the case of indirectly held Australian or International shares), we seek to apply equivalent investment exclusions where possible or relevant.
 This depends on the nature of the investment or the investment structure, for example:

-• Investments made by investment vehicles where the investment decision making sits with a non-Cbus entity (such as unit trusts, funds of funds, or other pooled vehicles);
+• Investments made by investment vehicles where the investment decision making sits with a non-Cbus Super entity (such as unit trusts, funds of funds, or other pooled vehicles);

 • Other indirect equity and debt investments, for example through exchange traded funds (ETFs) or derivatives.